padresmurfa/yapl/01_introduction.md

 ## 1.4.
 Memory management

-YAPL transpiles to languages and environments that are garbage-collected (e.g. Java), use memory-ownership (e.g. Rust) and use smart-pointers (e.g. C++) have manual memory management (e.g. C)
+YAPL transpiles to languages and environments that are garbage-collected (e.g. Java), use memory-ownership (e.g. Rust), use smart-pointers (e.g. C++), and have manual memory management (e.g. C)

-To ensure that all target environments can be supported, YAPL syntax relies on ownership tracking.
+To ensure that all of these target environments can be supported, YAPL syntax relies on ownership tracking.

 An object can be owned by a reference on a stack, or by a reference that can be tracked to a singleton, such as a static collection.
 A reference may also be owned by a shared reference tracker.